llvm/llvm-project/mlir/docs/Canonicalization.md

 Some important things to think about w.r.t. canonicalization patterns:

+*   The goal of canonicalization is to make subsequent optimizations more effective.
+Therefore, performance improvements are not necessary for canonicalization.
+But it is generally better to define a canonicalize pattern that do not harm the performance.

 *   Pass pipelines should not rely on the canonicalizer pass for correctness.
     They should work correctly with all instances of the canonicalization pass removed.